Library

 The Floor of Exchange (Koryu no Yuka)

-As the name suggests, the Floor of Exchange is a place for people to engage with one another.
-This lively communication hub overlooks the action along the Onnazaka slope and is home to cafes and terraces that provide a relaxing environment in which one can study or conduct meetings.
+As the name suggests, the Floor of Exchange is a place for people to interact.
+This vibrant communication hub overlooks the action along the Onnazaka slope and is home to cafes and terraces that provide a relaxing environment in which to study or hold meetings.

 Active Learning Commons, Floor 1

-This multi-purpose area promotes active learning through avenues such as discussion or group work.
+This is a multi-purpose area.
+It encourages active learning through discussion and group work.

 Media Commons, Floor B1